10 Best User Engagement Tools for SaaS in 2023

 Typeform’s conversational approach can help you increase your response rates.
 It also tends to improve the quality of the feedback you gather.

-If you’re looking for a high-quality survey tool to collect feedback, then Typeform is one of the best.
+If you’re looking for a high-quality customer engagement solution to collect customer data through surveys, then Typeform is one of the best.

 “We’ve been using Typeform surveys to collect data continually from our customers all over the world, continually, 24×7.
 We transfer survey data to our systems via Typeform’s API.
 In terms of design and usability, the surveys are way ahead of the competition.
 It’s great value for money too.” — Dave O

-User Engagement Tool #6 – Hotjar: Analyzing behavior, collecting feedback
+User Engagement Tool #6 – Hotjar: Analyzing user behavior, collecting feedback

 Of course, the kind of qualitative feedback you can get from surveys is only one type of customer satisfaction data you can collect from your users.
 Hotjar offers a way to collect even more data and translate raw user behavior data into actionable insights.